arielhammon/CSharpBasicProjects/README.md

 3. Highly Robust
    - Handles many different scenarios to prioritize exactness and automatically converts to a "floating-point" approximations in order to avoid overflow/underflow when exactness cannot be maintained.
    - Utilizes +/-Infinity and NaN as System.Double does to avoid throwing exceptions such as division by zero.
-4. 136 bit datatype.
+4. 152-bit datatype.
 Five extra bits made available as boolean flags for custom use.
 5. Automatically tracks states of the Fraction such as exactness and reducedness.

 [Goto code repository](https://github.com/arielhammon/CSharpBasicProjects/tree/master/Structs)